mren2006/Auth0_TechExe/README.md

 ******************************************************

-enhanced feature: (TBD: Based on availablity)
+D: enhanced feature: (TBD: Based on availablity)

 1. Do not use the Authorization Extension ---> Planning use customize rule to handling permission and roles based on user's job Title when creating or updating a user